altayeb1980/HotelDeals/README.md

 ## Instructions for setting the site up in a local sandbox

-The application based on two ways Docker and standalone
+The application can be run locally in two ways Docker and standalone

 ## Instructions for setting the site up by Docker